A St. Croix ewe bedded down in hay with her newborn twin lambs at Cross Timbers Homestead

 • · No confinement, no farrowing crates

-• · Whole and half-hog shares
+• · Whole and half-hog animal shares

 A nest of fresh brown, cream, blue, and pink eggs